 On the other hand, Larry’s and Sergey’s company is actively involved in philanthropic initiatives to provide back to the community.
 In its previous years, Google provided billions of dollars to non-profit organizations to fight prejudice and build a more unbiased society around the globe.
 The company additionally provides funds to improve renewable energy systems and fight infectious diseases.

-Currently, Google employs around 60k people in about 50 countries.
+Currently, Google employs around 60.000 people in over 50 countries.
 The company has extended its product portfolio extensively as it is not solely a search engine anymore.
+Larry Page is no longer involved in the day-to-day management decision making.
+Google has its headquarters near the bay of San Francisco.

 Sergey Brin (Sergey Mikhaylovich Brin; born on 21 August 1973) is an American computer scientist with a Russian background.
 During their time in Moscow, Sergey’s parents announced that the family has to relocate to another country since both lost their jobs in Moscow.
 As a result, Sergey’s parents fulfilled temporary positions before they had the chance to emigrate to the United States.
 At this time, Sergey was around six years old.